 Investigation of lactate dehydrogenase isoenzymes as candidate biomarkers of idiopathic pulmonary arterial hypertension

-By Elizabeth Paratz & Vahitha Abdul-Salam in Volume 1, Issue 1 2010
+Elizabeth Paratz & Vahitha Abdul-Salam

 Elizabeth D Paratz